Winter opening: 28 November 2025 - closing 11 April 2026

 Madonna di Campiglio

-The pearl of the Dolomites, an alpine village inserted in a natural context of rare beauty
+The pearl of the Dolomites, an alpine village in a natural setting of rare beauty.

-Tourist destination of international fame in winter and summer, Madonna di Campiglio is an alpine village located in a natural valley surrounded by woods and mountains.
-Thanks to a ring road with tunnels and large parking lots located in the main access points, its center is limited to traffic and allows you to move freely between shops, restaurants and boutiques in the pedestrian area.
+An internationally renowned tourist destination, Madonna di Campiglio is an Alpine village nestled in a natural basin surrounded by forests and mountains.
+Thanks to a ring road with tunnels and ample parking at the main access points, its center is traffic-free, allowing visitors to freely explore the shops, restaurants, and boutiques in the pedestrian area.

-Madonna di Campiglio was born in the XII century. when a small hospice and a church were built.
+Madonna di Campiglio was founded in the 12th century, when a small hospice and a small church were built.

-The name "Madonna" seems to have originated from an ancient writing of 1222 by a monk, which referred to the hospital where he worked, that of the "glorious Mother of God Maria di Ambino".
+The name "Madonna" appears to originate from an ancient 1222 document written by a monk, who referred to the hospital where he worked, that of the "most glorious Mother of God Maria di Ambino."

-The second part of the name "di Campiglio" would mean "small field / plain".
-In later times a chapel dedicated to Santa Maria di Campiglio was built which later became "Madonna di Campiglio".
+The second part of the name "di Campiglio" is thought to mean "small field/plain."
+A chapel dedicated to Santa Maria di Campiglio was later built, which later became "Madonna di Campiglio."

-It was to an entrepreneur, a certain Giambattista Righi di Strembo, who erected the first hotel in 1868, in addition to undertaking the construction of a connecting road between Val Rendena and Campiglio at his own expense, so as to make it accessible by carriage.
+An entrepreneur, Giambattista Righi from Strembo, built the first hotel in 1868, and also undertook, at his own expense, the construction of a road connecting Val Rendena to Campiglio, making it accessible by carriage.

-An area of passage for wayfarers, merchants of cattle and wood, it is precisely towards the end of the 19th century that it becomes a tourist-summer destination for the Central European nobility including the Emperors of Austria, Princess Sissi and Francesco Giuseppe.
-Here they spent time among walks, hunting trips, concerts and sumptuous dances, of which traces remain today in the annual celebrations of the "Habsburg Carnival" in the Hofer hall, magnificently frescoed with scenes of local history.
+A transit area for travelers, livestock traders, and wood traders, it was precisely towards the end of the 19th century that it became a summer resort for Central European nobility, including the Emperors of Austria, Princess Sissi, and Franz Joseph.
+They spent their time here strolling, hunting, concerts, and lavish balls, traces of which still remain today in the annual "Habsburg Carnival" celebrations in the Hofer Hall, magnificently frescoed with scenes from local history.

-In 1910 a group of English skiers discovered its winter beauty and quickly became one of the most renowned tourist resorts in the Alpine arc.
-At the end of the 1940s, the first ski facilities began to be built, the cable car company was founded in 1947 and with it came the international World Cup races, such as the 3-Tre, first edition 1957 and still one of the most important events important in the panorama of world alpine skiing.
+In 1910, a group of English skiers discovered its winter beauty, and it quickly became one of the most renowned tourist destinations in the Alps.
+The first ski lifts began to be built in the late 1940s.
+The cableway company was founded in 1947, and with it came the international World Cup races, such as the 3-Tre, still one of the most important events in the world of alpine skiing.

-Surrounded by the splendid Brenta Dolomites, a World Heritage Site and by the magnificent glaciers and granite peaks of the Adamello Presanella group, it is a reality of incomparable splendor that it is considered the "Pearl of the Dolomites".
-To date it offers one of the largest ski areas in the Alps with over 150km of slopes and more than 50 ski lifts, a golf course, infinite variety of walks, trekking, exciting via ferrata,
+Surrounded by the splendid Brenta Dolomites, a UNESCO World Heritage Site, and the magnificent glaciers and granite peaks of the Adamello-Presanella group, it is so incomparable that it is considered the "Pearl of the Dolomites."

 GDS CODES: